Interpretation templates

 Independent variable first (sex), dependent variable second (health)

-Respondents' sex has NO effect on the condition of health since the p value is HIGHER than 0.05.
-We can conclude that males and females have similar health conditions.
+Respondents' sex has no effect on the condition of health since the p-value is higher than 0.05.
+We can conclude that males and females have similar condition of health.

 Slides: chisquare